Supersolid formation time shortcut and excitation reduction by manipulating the dynamical instability: Bang-Bang approach to accelerate the supersolid formation

 Both experimental and theoretical works \cite{Ch18,Ch19,blakie2020variational,alana2023formation} have shown that the population increase of the roton mode is exponential in the initial stages of the phase transition, slowing down once the modulation is formed and quantum fluctuations stabilize the system.
 To study the speed of the formation one can ignore other unstable momenta and only consider the roton momentum, related to the highest value of $|\text{Im}[\omega_k]|$, which corresponds to the momentum state whose population grows the fastest.
-The imaginary part of the roton frequency defines a timescale $\tau_R=1/|\text{Im}[\omega_k]|$ which has been found to be proportional to the total formation time $\tau_{\text{SS}}=\alpha\tau_R(\delta a_{s})$, with $\alpha\simeq6.5$ for the system under consideration\cite{alana2023formation}, where $\delta a_{s}$ is the scattering length difference from the critical value.
+The imaginary part of the roton frequency defines a timescale $\tau_R(a_{s})$ decreasing with lowering scattering lengths, which has been found to be proportional to the total formation time $\tau_{\text{SS}}$ \cite{alana2023formation}.

-Now suppose we are interested in obtaining a supersolid with scattering length $a_s^{obj}$ below, but close to, the critical value $a_s^c$, which would need a long formation time since close to the transition point the imaginary part of $\omega_k$ is small.
-This may be interesting, for instance, to study supersolids with small spatial modulation.
+Now suppose we are interested in obtaining a supersolid with scattering an objective length $a_s^{\text{obj}}$ below, but close to, the critical value $a_s^c$, which would need a long formation time since close to the transition point the imaginary part of $\omega_k$ is small.
+This may be interesting, for instance, to study supersolids with weak spatial modulation.

-Drawing from current knowledge about the formation process one can propose the following ``shortcut'' to the supersolid formation: The superfluid is quenched to a scattering length $a_s^{wait}$ smaller than the target $a_s^{obj}$, and kept at that value, $a_s^{wait}$, almost until the formation time required with such scattering length, $t\lesssim \tau_{\text{SS}}(a_s^{wait})$.
-After an evolution of $t$ the scattering length is quenched again to the target value (see the cyan line in Fig. \ref{fig:Scheme}).
+Drawing from current knowledge about the formation process one can propose the following ``shortcut'' to the supersolid formation: The superfluid is quenched to a scattering length $a_s^{\text{wait}}$ smaller than the target $a_s^{\text{obj}}$, and kept ``waiting'' at that value, $a_s^{\text{wait}}$, almost until the formation time required with such scattering length, $t_{{\text{wait}}}\lesssim \tau_{\text{SS}}(a_s^{\text{wait}})$.
+After an evolution of $t_{{\text{wait}}}$ the scattering length is quenched again to the target value (see the cyan line in Fig. \ref{fig:Scheme}).